raspberrypilearning/blender-party-monkey/en/step_5.md

 ![Blue arrow pointing upwards, green arrow pointing 90 degrees to it, and a red arrow pointing 90 degrees from that, so that all three dimensions are represented.](images/handles.png)

 --- task ---
 Click on the blue arrow with the left mouse button.
-With the button still held down, move the mouse upwards along the blue line to move the cube.
+With the mouse button still held down, move the mouse upwards along the blue line to move the cube.

 ![Move up](images/move-up.png)